AtomThum/LatticeBoltzmannPy/README.md

 # LatticeBoltzmannPy
-A fluid simulation framework built using the Lattice-Boltzmann method.
+A parallelized fluid simulation framework built in python using the Lattice-Boltzmann method.

-**This project is reimplementation of the AIBuilders-LatticeBoltzmann repository.**
-**This project is not a part of AI Builders**
+**This project is reimplementation of the AIBuilders-LatticeBoltzmann repository, but is not a part of AI Builders**